SeaCelo/SDGclassy/README.md

 ### Tested on Mac OS X Big Sur:
 * Zsh shell is preferred, tough the code should run in older Bash shell (pre-Catalina).

-### There is support for Windows, but the script should work.
-Note:
+### There is no support for Windows, but the script should work.
+However:
 * To run on windows, scripts need to be edited.
 This is an open issue
 * On windows, bigrams command is broken.
 Need to apply this fix: https://github.com/mimno/Mallet/issues/151